Sahilamin219/Negative-Capacitance/README.md

 # Negative-Capacitance

-Notes for understanding Negative Capacitance and related topics
+Notes for understanding Negative Capacitance and related topics created by me